The Dogs of War poster

 The inciting incident occurs at 14 minutes when British mining executive Endean approaches Shannon with an unusual job: reconnaissance mission to the fictional African nation of Zangaro to assess the feasibility of a coup against dictator Kimba..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This reveals the protagonist's commitment to Shannon accepts Endean's offer to plan and execute the coup.
+This illustrates the protagonist's commitment to Shannon accepts Endean's offer to plan and execute the coup.
 He commits fully to organizing the overthrow of Kimba, assembling his team and designing the mission from scratch., moving from reaction to action.

 The Collapse moment at 87 minutes (73% through) represents the emotional nadir.
 Here, During the assault on Zangaro, Drew is mortally wounded.
 Shannon holds his dying friend, witnessing the ultimate cost of their profession.
-The "whiff of death" is literal—his closest comrade dies in his arms., reveals the protagonist at their lowest point.
+The "whiff of death" is literal—his closest comrade dies in his arms., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 94 minutes initiates the final act resolution at 80% of the runtime.
 Shannon makes his choice: he will complete the mission, but on his own terms.
 Instead of installing Colonel Bobi, he decides to install Dr. Okoye, the legitimate opposition leader imprisoned by Kimba., demonstrating the transformation achieved throughout the journey.